-- Arrive early to get settled.
-Chat with your elected officials' staff and review your talking points. - At the start of the meeting, thank the elected official for their time to talk with you. - State up front what you would like to discuss, and what your "ask" is (see above). - Ask your elected official how familiar they are with the community school strategy.
+- Arrive early to get settled or, if meeting virtually, ensure you have a good Internet connection and are in a space with limited background noise and good lighting.
+Chat with your elected officials' staff and review your talking points. - At the start of the meeting, thank the elected official for their time to talk with you. - State up front what you would like to discuss and what your "ask" is (see above). - Ask your elected official how familiar they are with the Community School strategy.
 Then give a brief overview of community schools based on their level of understanding.
 Feel free to use some messaging from the Community Schools Playbook. - Describe your community school/initiative/organization.
 How many children/youth and families are impacted?
-Share your successes, including one or two stories and some data/statistics on things like attendance, family engagement, academic achievement, participation in out of school time activities, etc. - Pause to see if your elected official has any questions or comments. - Share your "ask" with your elected official.
+Share your successes, including one or two stories and some data/statistics on things like attendance, family engagement, academic achievement, participation in out of school time activities, etc.

+- Pause to see if your elected official has any questions or comments. - Share your "ask" with your elected official.
 If they say yes to your ask, express your thanks and discuss any next steps.
 If they say I'm not sure/maybe, ask them if they have any questions you can help clarify in order for them to support your ask.
 If they say no/not right now, ask them what is preventing them from being able to support your ask.
-Listen carefully to their response and see if you can address any of their concerns/points. - Thank them again for the meeting and say you look forward to staying in touch to share more about your work and how it's helping children/youth, families and communities. - Personally invite them to your scheduled site visit, or on a site visit in the future if you do not have a site visit planned. - Within a few days of the meeting, email your elected official and/or the relevant staff person and thank them again for the meeting, and offer yourself as a resource moving forward to learn more about community schools. - Remember: this is the beginning of a relationship that you will continue to strengthen!
+Listen carefully to their response and see if you can address any of their concerns/points. - Thank them again for the meeting and say you look forward to staying in touch to share more about your work and how it's helping children/youth, families and communities. - Personally invite them to a site visit. - Within a few days of the meeting, email your elected official and/or the relevant staff person and thank them again for the meeting, and offer yourself as a resource moving forward to learn more about Community Schools. - Remember: this is the beginning of a relationship that you will continue to strengthen!

-Action 4: Host a Site Visit
+Action 3: Host a Site Visit

 While hosting a site visit may be the heaviest lift of all the actions in terms of effort, it also has the greatest impact.
-In seeing a community school and what happens there in-person, elected officials often become champions on the spot.
-We encourage you to extend an invitation to your elected official during this month, and schedule a site visit for a date that is mutually convenient for you both, even if it is after March.
-Once again, we encourage you to invite the elected officials at your local or state level who show the greatest potential to become a community school champion.
+By seeing a Community School and what happens there in person, elected officials often become champions on the spot.
+We encourage you to invite the elected officials at your local or state level who show the greatest potential to become a Community School champion.
 If the elected official is not available for several weeks/months, extend the invitation to their staff, who have a great deal of influence on policy as well.
-Consider inviting the media as well to seek coverage of your school and the visit; if you do invite the media, let your elected official know in advance.
+Consider inviting the media too - if you do, let your elected official know in advance.

-During the site visit, tweet pictures using the hashtags #CommunitySchools and #March4Youth and tag the Coalition (@commschools) and IEL (@ielconnects) to share your great advocacy.
+During the site visit, post pictures using the hashtags #CommunitySchools and #March4Youth and tag the Coalition (@commschools) and IEL (@ielconnects) to share your great advocacy.